SilverPowerEnterprise/filcoin-allocator-bookkeeping/README.md

 ---

 We look forward to facilitating an efficient and transparent process for DataCap allocations within the Filecoin Plus program.
 Thank you for your interest and participation.

+### pathway
+SilverPower is a manual pathway, we will go through manual due diligence case by case.

+### contact info
+mail: chenzhuo@sliverpower.cn ; sp@sliverpower.cn
+Slack: @zhuo

+### policy  &  risk mitigation
+As a new allocator, we choose manual pathway that means more careful due diligence is needed.
+Based on the application submitted , first I will verify the authentication of the existing information about the client.
+Then I will ask additional information or ask for explanation for the discrepancy part if necessary.
+If the information in application is not clear enough, then more questions will be posted for further investigation:
+1.can you send the screenshot of business license to allocator’s mail address(for new client); can you share the previous link of application for verification(for old client)
+2.Can you provide any proof of data size?
+3.Are you a data preparer?
+If yes, can you describe the process and the tooling used for data preparation in details.
+If not, how will choose a data preparer to make sure the data is processed in a standardized way.
+4.How much do you know IPNI?
+How much do you know about Spark retrieval?
+5.How can you assure the retrieval rate is above the bar of 75%?
+If SPs selected can not meet the standard, as expected, what will you do?
+6. how will deal with CID sharing problem if occurred?
+7. how long will you finish sealing for one round？
+8. Is VPN allowed for SP?
+Ideally, all the back-and-forth messages between allocator and client will be performed directly on github publicly.
+If any privacy involved, like ID doc, proof of address etc., then those highly-sensitive audit proof will sent to governance team by email.
+Any discrepancy arises from the approval process, a meeting can be scheduled for clarification.

+### dispute resolution
+All the commnucation will be made open to the public, once any dispute occurred, then raise an issue in fil+ governance repo to have a discussion, fil+  governance officials may be invited to have a say.

+### audit plans
+I will provide the back-and-forth communication screenshots between allocator and client, including reasonable explanation and CID checker report improvement proof, retrieval results screenshot etc.